← 시리즈 홈 ← Series Home

 Precedent Productivity Revolution Winner's Institutional Absorption Pathway Loser's Institutional Bottleneck

-Rome vs. Carthage Standardization of infrastructure and law Roads, ius gentium, extension of citizenship Mercenary dependence, oligarchic decision-making
+Rome vs. Carthage Standardization of infrastructure and law Roads, ius gentium, citizenship expansion Mercenary dependence, oligarchic decision-making

-Britain vs. Germany Second Industrial Revolution Technical universities, bank-industry integration, state strategy Pioneer lock-in, classical education, laissez-faire
+Britain vs. Germany Second Industrial Revolution Technical universities, bank-industry integration, state strategy First-mover lock-in, classical education, laissez-faire

-USA vs. USSR Information technology revolution DARPA, VC, university-industry linkages, market feedback Central planning, information control, military-civilian barriers
+US vs. USSR Information technology revolution DARPA, VC, university-industry linkage, market feedback Central planning, information control, military-civilian wall

-In the AI era's contest for hegemony, the decisive variable is not the superiority of AI weapons systems but the social diffusion of AI productivity.
-The side with higher institutional absorptive capacity holds the structural advantage.
-That capacity is a function of five variables: the quality of the education system; the degree of freedom in information flows; market feedback mechanisms; military-to-civilian conversion pathways; and regulatory flexibility.
-Track these five variables, and the structural direction of the US-China competition comes into view.
+In the hegemonic competition of the AI era, the decisive factor is not the superiority of AI weapons systems but the social diffusion of AI productivity.
+The side with higher "institutional absorptive capacity" holds the advantage.
+This absorptive capacity is a function of five variables: the education system, the degree of freedom in information flows, market feedback mechanisms, military-to-civilian conversion pathways, and regulatory flexibility.
+Track these five variables, and the structural trajectory of the US-China competition comes into view.

 A Bridge to the Questions